Franck-dev-hub/holbertonschool-hbnb/part1/README.md

 ## Overview

-This repository contains the first part of the HBnB project, with UML diagrams and documentation.
+This repository contains the first part of the HBnB project.

 ## Files